 Written examination with short open questions and (up to) 50% multiple choice questions.

 To successfully complete the course, please take note of the following:

-The end grade of the course is established by determining the weighted average of Tutorial grade, Midterm Exam grade, and Final Exam grade.
+The end grade of the course is established by determining the weighted average of Tutorial grade and Final Exam grade.

-The weighted average of the Midterm Exam grade and the Final Exam grade needs to be 5.5 or higher.
+The Final Exam grade needs to be 5.5 or higher.

-If the end grade is insufficient (lower than a 6.0), or the weighted average of Midterm- and Final Exams is lower than 5.5, there is a possibility of retaking the full 70% of the exam material, replacing both the earlier Midterm- and Final Exam grades.
+If the end grade is insufficient (lower than a 6.0), or the Final Exam is lower than 5.5, there is a possibility of retaking the full 60% of the exam material, replacing the earlier Final Exam grade.
 No resit for the tutorial is possible.

 Please note that if the Resit Exam grade is lower than 5.5, you will not pass the course, regardless of the tutorial grade.